Pixofield/keyshape-lottie-format/README.md

 Exporting has few limitations:

+ * only top level bitmap images are supported (without width and height animations)
  * blending, curved motion paths and orient along path are supported only at the top level objects
  * stroke dashing supports only one dash and gap
  * gradients don't support the alpha component